 Alexandra Health System

 Alexandra Health offers multi-disciplinary and holistic care for the patient's total well-being.
 Established on 1 April 2008, we are a healthcare cluster in the north that currently manages the 590-bed Khoo Teck Puat Hospital.
-As part of an integrated healthcare system to serve the community in the region, Alexandra Health system will build and oversee the Yishun Community Hospital, Admiralty Medical Centre and an Integrated Healthcare Development @ Woodlands.
+As part of an integrated healthcare system to serve the community in the region, Alexandra Health system will build and oversee the Yishun Community Hospital, Admiralty Medical Centre and an Woodlands Integrated Health Campus.
 This integrated healthcare network will be operational from end December 2015 to 2022.